Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.md

 ## Changelog

+### 0.6.1
+* Style attributes set for SVG placeholders are now purged after loading the original images.
+This fixes an issue where the background color is visible behind transparent PNGs.

 ### 0.6.0
 * Added all the functionality needed for tiny thumbnails, including tests.
 Looking forward to any issues that will inevitably occur ;)